nolanlawson/css-talk-2022/markdown.md

 ???

-With the right-to-left technique, we're able to instantly find every `div` (thanks to the hashmap), but we have to crawl up the entire ancestor chain every time just to find `.foo`.
-So this is a case where it would have been faster for us to go left-to-right.
+With the right-to-left technique, we have to traverse a lot of ancestor chains just to find `.foo`.

-But we just established that left-to-right is pretty slow most of the time, since DOM nodes tend to have more descendants than ancestors, just due to the shape of the tree.
 So how can we solve this?

 ---